Air Cylinders

 Design of Pneumatic Air Cylinders

-Every air cylinder is composed of a piston, end covers, and a cylinder barrel with at least one air inlet.
-As compressed air is directed into the cylinder, it pushes the piston along the cylinder’s length.
-The cylinder can be connected to a protruding rod or other structure, which is connected to the object that is intended to be moved.
+Every air cylinder consists of a piston, end covers, and a cylinder barrel with at least one air inlet.
+When compressed air enters the cylinder, it pushes the piston along its length, generating motion.
+The cylinder connects to a protruding rod or another structural component, which is then linked to the object requiring movement.

 SAC Design

-SAC’s - Single acting (single stage) cylinders have a single inlet which allows compressed air in and moves the piston in one direction.
-A spring behind the piston pushes the piston back when the compressed air is evacuated.
-SAC’s require approximately half the amount of air used by a double acting cylinder for a single operating cycle.
-An example of an SAC would be a rotary screw air compressor.
-It has two interlocking helical rotors in a vessel or housing.
-Air comes in through an inlet valve and is taken into the space between the rotors.
-As the screws turn, they reduce the volume of the air, thus increasing the pressure.
+Single-acting cylinders (SACs) operate with a single inlet for compressed air, moving the piston in one direction.
+A spring located behind the piston pushes it back when the compressed air is released.
+Because of this design, SACs require approximately half the air volume used by double-acting cylinders for a single operating cycle.
+An example of a single-acting cylinder is a rotary screw air compressor, which uses two interlocking helical rotors housed in a chamber.
+Air enters through an inlet valve and is drawn into the space between the rotors, where the screws reduce the air volume, increasing its pressure.

 DAC Design